jdmarshall90/Libreca/.gitlab/merge_request_templates/All.md

-# Submissions with explicit agreement to the contributor’s agreement will be ignored.
+# Submissions without explicit agreement to the contributor’s agreement will be ignored.
 # Being noted as a contributor is completely optional.

 ## Contributing